Whether you’ve written a short story, poetry or a novel, make every word count. In this highly practical workshop, learn tips to make your prose sing.

 If you’d like to read our terms and conditions before booking, you can do so here or you can view them at the bottom of every page of our website.

 Having studied Mathematics at a small Welsh university, Iqbal Hussain chose to earn a living with words.
 He worked as a journalist for many years, for publications ranging from The Guardian’s Education supplement to The Young Telegraph.
 He was shortlisted for the Penguin Random House WriteNow 2017 programme and is an alumni of the inaugural London Writers Awards 2018.
 He won Gold for his short story ‘Home from Home’ for the Creative Future Writers’ Award 2019.
-Iqbal is represented by The Blair Partnership and is working on his first novel, NORTHERN BOY, a coming-of-age story about what it feels like to be a ‘butterfly among the bricks.
+Iqbal is working on his first novel, NORTHERN BOY, a coming-of-age story about what it feels like to be a ‘butterfly among the bricks.